-This course provides the knowledge about the provisions of income Tax Act.
+Income tax is computation of gross total income and total income.
 Basis of charge explains the residential status of an individual, HUF and all other persons.
-It gives the clear idea about the computation of total income such as income from salary, income from house property, profits and gains of business or profession, capital gain and income from other sources and filing of income tax returns.
+An individual five heads of income Namely income from salary, income from house property, profit and gains of business or profession, capital gain and income from other sources.